VCA - VICKI CULLING ASSOCIATES

 Director and Principal Trainer

-Vicki is a bereaved parent and has been actively involved in Sands for over fifteen years.
-Her first daughter was stillborn at 10 days overdue – an experience which led her to utilise her skills in supporting bereaved parents and families and educating health professionals.
-Vicki has worked actively at both national and local levels of Sands NZ.
-She was the first full-time worker for Sands NZ (for one year) when she won a Vodafone World of Difference scholarship in 2006.
+I'm a bereaved parent and have been actively involved in Sands for over twenty years.
+My first daughter was stillborn at 10 days overdue – an experience which led me to utilise my qualifications and skills to support bereaved parents and families and educate health professionals.
+I have worked actively at both national and local levels of Sands NZ.
+I was the first full-time worker for Sands NZ (for one year) when I won a Vodafone World of Difference scholarship in 2006.

-Vicki was a founding member of the national Perinatal and Maternal Mortality Review Committee (PMMRC) from 2005-2011.
-She was a member of the International Stillbirth Alliance (ISA) from 2005-2011, as the New Zealand representative on the Parent Advisory Committee and on the ISA Board.
-Vicki was a member of the NZ Health Quality & Safety Commission’s Consumer Network from 2011-2015, and is currently a member of the Ministry of Health’s National Perinatal Pathology Service Clinical Network.
+I was a founding member of the national Perinatal and Maternal Mortality Review Committee (PMMRC) from 2005-2011.
+I was a member of the International Stillbirth Alliance (ISA) from 2005-2011, as the New Zealand representative on the Parent Advisory Committee and on the ISA Board.
+I was a member of the NZ Health Quality & Safety Commission’s Consumer Network from 2011-2015, and was the Vice-Chair of the NZ National Perinatal Pathology Service Clinical Network from 2018 to 2023.

-Vicki has presented at numerous national and international conferences on grief, and perinatal and infant loss, and currently runs support meetings both in-person and online for Sands as well as online learning for midwifery students.
+I have presented at numerous national and international conferences on grief, and perinatal and infant loss, and I currently run support meetings and provide one-to-one support for Sands Wellington-Hutt Valley in a voluntary capacity.

 Recent articles featuring Vicki -